-When it comes to understanding a procedure’s potential finished look, a picture really does paint a thousand words.
+When it comes to understanding a procedure’s potential finished look, a picture really is worth a thousand words.
 But unlike other more standardised aspects of plastic surgery, the way that results are documented is seldom uniform and comes down to individual technique.

-Read on to find out why plastic surgery before and after pictures are so important, and how you can take the best before & after pictures of your own results to help other patients on their own cosmetic surgery journeys.
+Read on to discover why cosmetic surgery before and after pictures are so important and how you can take the best before & after photos of your results to help other patients on their cosmetic surgery journeys.

-A plain, tidy, and preferably neutral-coloured background with good, natural light (not flash) will also allow your results to shine.
+- A plain, tidy, and preferably neutral-coloured background with good, natural light (not flash) will also allow your results to be seen clearly.

-Centre the treatment area, keep a neutral posture, preferably without clothing, heavy makeup, or any other visual distractions, and take a series of 3 photos: one straight on and one of each profile left and right.
+- Centre the treatment area, keep a neutral posture and take a series of 3 photos: one straight on and one of each profile, left and right.

-The pictures should be taken in the same pose, with the same lighting and background at 3 different times: before, 6 weeks after surgery, and 3 months after surgery.
-This gives a series of 9 pictures in all and will provide anyone looking at the photos with a comprehensive and realistic view of your results.
+The pictures should be taken in the same pose, with the same lighting and background at four different times: before, six weeks after surgery, 3 months after surgery and six months post-operatively.
+This gives a series of 12 pictures and will provide anyone looking at the photos with a comprehensive and realistic view of your results.

-If you are concerned about being recognised in your photos, Medbelle can blur any identifying marks or features for you.
-Contact your Patient Care Adviser to learn more.
+If you are concerned about being recognised in your photos, we can blur any identifying marks or features for you.

 - Do not wear heavy makeup

 - Hair should be kept away from the face